 At the beginning of the LHC Run 1, in 2011, e-cloud effects were limiting the LHC operation with beams with 50 ns bunch spacing, leading to an excessive heat load in the cryogenic system, a degradation of the vacuum, transverse instabilities, emittance growth, and particle losses [1-3].
-Scrubbing with beam was proven to be effective for the SEY reduction, although requiring a long time.
+Scrubbing with beam was proven to be effective for reducing the SEY below the e-cloud build-up threshold for 50 ns beams, although requiring a long time.

-The e-cloud is currently considered to be the main limitation for operation of the LHC with beams with 25 ns bunch spacing and a further decrease of the SEY is needed.
-Future LHC operation relies on efficient scrubbing of the beam pipe surface and observation tools are required for optimization of the scrubbing time [4].
+The e-cloud is currently considered to be the main limitation for operation of the LHC with beams having 25 ns bunch spacing and the deterioration of the beam quality can also cause a reduction of the luminosity delivered to the experiments.
+Future LHC operation relies on efficient scrubbing of the beam pipe surface to further reduce its SEY and observation tools are required for optimization of the scrubbing time [4].

 In this paper we present a new method for e-cloud observation that uses synchronous phase measurements.
 The main advantage in respect to the available observations is that it shows the bunch-by-bunch structure of the e-cloud build-up in real time and with sufficient accuracy.
 A diagnostics tool based on this method will be available soon in the LHC control room and will provide useful information for optimization of the scrubbing process.
-In addition, the

-SEY can be also estimated by comparing the synchronous phase measurements with particle simulations [5].
+In addition, the SEY can be also estimated by comparing the synchronous phase measurements with particle simulations [5].